 McKesson Corporation v.Wells Fargo Alarm Services, Inc. and Securtek Plus, Inc., Fourth Judicial Circuit, Duval County, Florida, Case Number 1998-CA-006753.
 The case involved a lawsuit brought by a pharmaceutical company to recover $500,000.00 in damages for pharmaceuticals spoiled when the company’s refrigeration system malfunctioned, and the rising temperature was not reported by the alarm services company contracted to monitor the refrigeration system continuously.
 Prepared motion for summary judgment as to client/defendant alarm services company based upon contractual language contained in the parties’ alarm services contract.
 Although the alarm company had negligently handled the refrigeration alarm, the court entered summary judgment in favor of the defendant/client based upon alarm services contract language.

 Youssef v.
 Abbas, Ninth Judicial Circuit, Orange County, Florida, Case Number 2006-CA-00842.
 Lead counsel in bench trial representing New Jersey plaintiff who co-owned real property in Florida with former wife, who continued to reside in the property.
-After extensive litigation and multiple amended counterclaims by the defendant, the court ruled in favor of plaintiff/client, entering final judgment for partition and forced sale of the real property.
+After extensive litigation and multiple amended counterclaims by the defendant, the court held a bench trial and ruled in favor of plaintiff/client, entering final judgment for partition and forced sale of the real property.

 Devoogel v.
 Petit, County Court in and for Orange County, Florida, Case Number 2005-SC-9561.
 Lead counsel in trial representing a defendant who retained plaintiff’s earnest money deposit for the purchase of real estate.
 Although plaintiff never signed a contract and never agreed that defendant could keep the deposit if the purchase was not completed, the court ruled in favor of defendant/client, allowing the client to retain the entire deposit.